chargehive/configuration/docs/connectors/connector.md

 FieldName | Definition
 ---:|:---
-PublicKey | The Public encryption key from your Braintree Settings -> API page PrivateKey | The Private encryption key from your Braintree Settins -> API page MerchantAccountID | The Merchant Account ID defined in Braintree Settings -> Business
+PublicKey | The Public encryption key from your Braintree Settings -> API page PrivateKey | The Private encryption key from your Braintree Settings -> API page MerchantAccountID | The Merchant Account ID defined in Braintree Settings -> Business
 Currency | The Account currency for the defined Merchant Account ID, in standard three character format (e.g. "GBP", "EUR", "USD")
 Environment | Must be either "sandbox" or "production"